kensei-te/mat_interp/README.md

 	mysql> source createdb.sql
 	mysql> exit;
 	```
+	The script will make a database named "Mat_interp", and make a user "mat_user_1" with password, and give a privilege to this user to modify the database Mat_interp.
+You can modify them by editing createdb.sql.
 5. make a configuration file “.my.cnf” for mysql, where username etc is written _at home directory_.
 Here we write password for "mat_user_1" who is allowed to modify only "Mat_interp" database.
 From now on, "config.ini" will be referenced from executing "app.py", and you do not need to enter password each time.
 You can modify the setting to make things safer.

 	- @ your home directory: